CreativeTrager/consoled/README.md

     {
         [Command.System.Name.Quit] = new ()
         {
-            Aliases = new () { "release", "exit", "qq" },
+            Aliases = [ "release", "exit", "qq" ],
-            ConfirmationPrompt = "You are about to QUIT the current commander.
-Do you confirm?"
+            ConfirmationPrompt = "You are about to QUIT the commander.
+Are you sure?"
         }
     }